simpleanalytics/blog/_posts/2022-04-19-why-the-new-us-eu-privacy-shield-2-0-is-political-nonsense.md

 ---
-title: "No Privacy Shield 2.0.
-Just political nonsense (again)"
+title: "Why the new US-EU privacy shield 2.0 is political nonsense"
 author_slug: Iron
 author: Iron Brands
 excerpt: "The transatlantic data flow agreement has no legal basis (again).
 The privacy Shield 2.0 is just political nonsense."